-Yes, we have an audio demo link located in the left column.
-It is about 4 minutes long.
-We also have a video demo you can find on our wedding page, or on youtube under A True Family Affair DJ.
+Yes, we have an audio demo located on the 'Audio Demo' page in our About Us dropdown.
+We also have a video demo you can find on our wedding page, or on YouTube under A True Family Affair DJ.

 What makes your service different from all the others out there?

 Actually there are several things, but let me give you just a couple.
 First and foremost is our Attention to Detail with all events, but especially our weddings.
 There are things we do, that no one else in the industry is doing.
 Then there's Our Music...
 There is a difference between quality and quantity.
 We have the quality.
 Some DJ's with the same number of years experience will brag about having 50,000 songs or more.
 The truth is you'll be lucky to recognize even 1% of them and many of the songs will contain foul language and inappropriate content.
 Although our collection is quite extensive, more than 78% of our songs have actually been requested, and none of them have objectionable content or language.